Robbinsdale Armstrong High School

-Robbinsdale Armstrong High School (AHS; full name Robbinsdale Neil A. Armstrong Senior High School) is located in Plymouth, Minnesota, just outside Minneapolis.
-The school serves students from the cities of Robbinsdale, Crystal, New Hope, Plymouth and Golden Valley.
+Robbinsdale Armstrong High School (AHS; full name Robbinsdale Neil A. Armstrong Senior High School) is in Plymouth, Minnesota, just outside Minneapolis.
+The school serves students from Plymouth, Robbinsdale, Crystal, New Hope, and Golden Valley.

 The school offers core subjects as well as technology education, physical education, and the fine arts.
-Newsweek ranked the school 1324.

-In their "List of the 1500 Top High Schools in America," and The Washington Post ranked AHS as #11 in Minnesota.
+Newsweek ranked the school 1324th on its "List of the 1500 Top High Schools in America" and The Washington Post ranked it #11 in Minnesota.
 Armstrong, along with the Robbinsdale Area School District, have also been ranked among the "100 Best Communities for Music Education" by the American Music Conference.

-The school's athletic programs have made it to state competitions on many occasions.
+The school's athletic programs have made it to state competitions many times.
 School tradition maintains that the school's rival is Robbinsdale Cooper.
-Together, Robbinsdale Armstrong and Robbinsdale Cooper serve the secondary school population of over 4000 students in the district.
+Robbinsdale Armstrong and Robbinsdale Cooper serve the district's more than 4,000 secondary-school students.

-The students

-Armstrong is a four-year public high school located in Plymouth, Minnesota and it is one of two public high schools in the district, along with Robbinsdale Cooper High School.

 Facilities

-Robbinsdale Armstrong High School was built in 1969, and it has undergone several renovations and upgrades since its construction, with the most recent major renovation finished in 2003.
-The campus consists of four interconnected buildings with four stories.
-The grounds contain a varsity and a junior varsity football field.
-In addition, Armstrong has two baseball fields, several enclosed tennis courts, and a track going around the football field.
+Robbinsdale Armstrong High School was built in 1969 and has undergone several renovations and upgrades since its construction, with the most recent major renovation finished in 2003.
+The campus has four interconnected buildings with four stories.
+The grounds contain a varsity and a junior varsity football field, two baseball fields, several enclosed tennis courts, and a track around the football field.

 Athletics and activities

-Armstrong was once a member of the Classic Lake Conference; however, it was voted out of the conference due to declining enrollment as of 2010, thus Armstrong was admitted to the Northwest Suburban Conference.
+Armstrong was once a member of the Classic Lake Conference but was voted out of the conference in 2010 due to declining enrollment and admitted to the Northwest Suburban Conference.